 It certainly didn’t capture mine at first.
 While playing with Stadia, I spent most of my time with games like Mortal Kombat 11, Red Dead Redemption 2, Destiny 2, etc. But once I’d filed my piece, I turned back towards Gylt, a game that’s gone largely unnoticed.
-That it’s been ignored is not altogether surprising; it’s a low-key game from the developers of Rime and The Sexy Brutale that does nothing to showcase anything unique about a game exclusively available via streaming.
+That it’s been ignored is not altogether surprising; it’s a low-key game from the developers of Rime and co-developer of The Sexy Brutale that does nothing to showcase anything unique about a game exclusively available via streaming.
 It’s just a video game you stream—only on Stadia.

 It’s a spooky game—but only to a point.
 It’s not full of jump scares, and at its worst, is only likely to make you tense up a bit.
 A close friend has been missing long enough for people to give up on finding them, and while exploring the woods, putting up missing posters, when some mean kids show up and come after you.
 While escaping, you head back into town, only to find that things have…changed.
 It’s like an earthquake happened while you were gone, with the roads chewed up and various buildings in complete disrepair.
 It’s permanently nighttime, and there are monsters walking around.
 Quickly, you hear the sound of your cousin’s panicked voice, and set out to rescue them.